LaRoomy/LaRoomyApi_STM32/README.md

 **NOTE:** This library depends on the [ArduinoBLE](https://github.com/arduino-libraries/ArduinoBLE) library which must be also installed (if it isn't done automatically)

+## Examples

+A detailed description of the examples with test schematics can be found [here](https://github.com/LaRoomy/LaRoomyAPI_Remote_Examples).

 ## Further Information